Psiphon-Inc/psiphon/README.md

 The Psiphon Circumvention System is a relay-based Internet censorship circumventer.

-The system consists of a client application, which configures a users computer to direct Internet traffic; and a set of servers, which proxy client traffic to the Internet.
+The system consists of a client application, which configures a user's computer to direct Internet traffic; and a set of servers, which proxy client traffic to the Internet.
 As long as a client can connect to a Psiphon server, it can access Internet services that may be blocked to the user via direct connection.